-Table~\ref{tab:result_category} shows the validation effectiveness of \ourframework broken down by the types of \misconfigs.
-The average \fonescore across systems on detecting misconfigurations due to Syntax and Range violations is consistently above 0.5 and often reaches 0.8 for all three state-of-the-art \llms, with one exception in \gptdavinci on ``Range: Permission'' misconfigurations (an \fonescore of 0.44).
-Meanwhile, however, \fonescore rarely exceeds 0.3 when detecting misconfigurations due to violations in Dependency and Version.
-Only \gptfour achieves a slightly better \fonescore of 0.46 in the Value Relationship sub-category, which is still much lower than its \fonescore{}s in other sub-categories.
+Table~\ref{tab:result_category} shows Ciri's validation effectiveness per misconfiguration type.
+The \fonescore on detecting misconfigurations of syntax and range violations is consistently above 0.5 across projects, and often reaches 0.8.
+However, \fonescore rarely exceeds 0.5 on misconfigurations of dependency and version violations.
+Under these two categories, LLMs achieve \fonescore{}s of 0.44--0.54 for misconfigurations that violate value relationship, which is higher than the other two subcategories (control and parameter change); however, it is still much lower than others.

-The performance difference can be attributed to the inherent nature of the \misconfigs.
-Misconfigurations due to violations in the Syntax and Range categories are more common in practice ~\cite{yin:sosp:11}, from which \llms have learned extensive knowledge.
-In such a case, domain-specific knowledge from \llm is sufficient to spot Syntax or Range violations.
-On the other hand, misconfiguration data from the Dependency and Version categories is often project-specific, e.g., the example shown in Figure~\ref{fig:dependency-misconfig}.
-They are tied to detailed history and features of individual projects, thus harder to be captured or memorized by \llms if the \llms have not been heavily re-trained or fine-tuned on project-specific data.
-This performance discrepancy across different \misconfig types exposes existing \llms's limitation on detecting \misconfigs that require highly project-specific knowledge.
+The difference can be attributed to the inherent nature of different types of \misconfigs.
+Misconfigurations of syntax and range violations are more common in practice~\cite{yin:sosp:11}, from which \llms learned extensive knowledge.
+In such a case, domain-specific knowledge from \llms is sufficient to detect these misconfigurations.
+But, misconfiguration of dependency and version violations is often project-specific, as exemplified in Figure~\ref{fig:dependency-misconfig}.
+They are tied to detailed history and features of the project, and thus hard to be captured or memorized by \llms if the \llm is not fine-tuned on project-specific data.
+This discrepancy between \misconfig types exposes existing \llm's limitation.

-\finding{\llms show a trend of decrease in configuration validation effectiveness as the number of parameters increases in the to-be-validated configuration file.}

-We evaluate how the \fonescore from \gptturbo relates to the number of configuration parameters in the validating configuration file.
-We present our results in Figure~\ref{fig:numparam}, which indicates that configuration validation becomes more challenging as the number of parameters in the validating configuration file grows.
-For instance, when the number of parameters jumps from 8 to 16, the performance of \ourframework begins to deteriorate severely.
-This performance decline can be attributed to a potential information overload for \llms at inference time.
-As the complexity of the \config file grows, the difficulty of validating it also increases.
-The model may struggle to process all the validating configuration parameters and their relationships as more parameters are included.